Jake Bequette

-George Jules "Jake" Bequette III (born February 21, 1989) is a former American football defensive end and United States Army infantry officer who served in Iraq in support of Operation Inherent Resolve.
-He was selected in the third round with the 90th overall pick by the Patriots in the 2012 NFL Draft.
+George Jules "Jake" Bequette III (born February 21, 1989) is an American former professional football player who was a defensive end and United States Army infantry officer who served in Iraq in support of Operation Inherent Resolve.
+He was selected in the third round with the 90th overall pick by the Patriots in the 2012 NFL draft.
 He played high school football at Catholic High in Little Rock, Arkansas, and college football for the University of Arkansas.
 Bequette was rated highly as a defensive end prospect in that year's draft.
 He was an unsuccessful candidate for the Republican nomination in the 2022 United States Senate election in Arkansas.

-Amateur career
+Early life and college

 Jake Bequette was born George Jules Bequette III in Little Rock.
 Bequette attended Catholic High School in Little Rock.
 After high school, Bequette attended the University of Arkansas, where he played college football for the Arkansas Razorbacks from 2007 to 2011.
 During his career, he started 42 of 48 games, recording 140 tackles and 23.5 sacks.
 As a senior, he was a first-team All-Southeastern Conference selection.

-Bequette was named the Defensive MVP of the 2012 Cotton Bowl, helping the 2011 Arkansas Razorbacks football team defeat Kansas State, 29-16, as the Razorbacks finished the 2011 season with a record of 11-2, and a No. 5 final ranking in all polls.
+Bequette was named the Defensive MVP of the 2012 Cotton Bowl, helping the 2011 Arkansas Razorbacks football team defeat Kansas State, 29–16, as the Razorbacks finished the 2011 season with a record of 11–2, and a No. 5 final ranking in all polls.
 Bequette finished the game with five tackles and three quarterback sacks.
 Bequette is a third-generation Razorback: his grandfather George and father Jay both played for Arkansas, as did his uncle.

 Professional career

-Bequette was selected in the third round by the New England Patriots in the 2012 NFL Draft.
+Bequette was selected in the third round by the New England Patriots in the 2012 NFL draft.
 He played in three games in 2012, and five games in 2013.
 He was released by the Patriots on August 30, 2014, as part of final roster cuts.
 He did not see extensive playing time during his time with the Patriots, but re-signed with the team's practice squad shortly after the 2014 cuts.
 Bequette received a Super Bowl ring with the Patriots in 2014.

 Before the 2015 season, the Patriots switched Bequette from defensive end to tight end.
 Bequette was waived by the Patriots and subsequently placed on injured reserve after clearing waivers on August 28, 2015.
 He was released with an injury settlement on September 4, 2015, and became a free agent.